knunez99/knunez99/README.md

 I am profiecient in tools such as Pyhton, R, SQL, PowerBI and LaTeX.

 - 🔭 I’m currently working on other projects.
 Right now it is an MCO Airport Tourism Dashboard.
-The goal is to show pre-pandemic baseline, COVID crash, recovery and record breaking growth story.
+The goal is to show a pre-pandemic baseline, COVID crash, recovery and  a record breaking growth story.
 - 🌱 I’m currently learning how to fly using interactive flight simulators.
 - 👯 I’m looking to collaborate on anything that I could possibly help with.
 - 🤔 I’m looking for help with finding a job I am passionate about!